-VSE Chairman of the Board.
-Mr. Kendall was previously Chairman of the Board of Regents of the University System of Maryland until June 30, 2011.
-Mr. Kendall was one of the founders of Computer Data Systems, Inc., in 1968, and he served as its Chairman and Chief Executive Officer from 1970 to 1991 and as Chairman until December 1997.
-Mr. Kendall has been a private investor (for more than the past five years.)
+VSE Chairman of the Board Mr. Kendall was previously Chairman of the Board of Regents of the University System of Maryland until June 30, 2011.
+Mr. Kendall was a co-founder of Computer Data Systems, Inc., in 1968, and he served as its Chairman and Chief Executive Officer from 1970 to 1991 and as Chairman until December 1997.
+Mr. Kendall has been a private investor (for more than the past five years).